 1.1.
-Trovio Operating Pty Ltd ACN 622 224 024 (referred to as ‘Trovio’, ‘Company’, ‘we’, ‘us’ or ‘our’) respects the privacy rights of our clients and other organisations with whom we deal.
-Trovio is committed to complying with all applicable privacy laws including the Privacy Act 1988 (Cth) (the ‘Privacy Act’) and the Australian Privacy Principles (the ‘APPs’).
+Trovio Group Ltd, via its subsidiaries, including TCM&T Pte Ltd, TCM Capital AM Pty Ltd and Trovio Operating Pty Ltd (collectively referred to as 'Trovio', 'Company', 'we', 'us' or 'our'), respects the privacy rights of our clients and other organisations with whom we deal.
+Trovio is committed to complying with all applicable privacy laws including Singapore’s Personal Data Protection Act 2012 (the ‘PDPA’), Australia’s Privacy Act 1988 (Cth) (the 'Privacy Act') and the Australian Privacy Principles (the 'APPs').

 1.4.
 All natural persons or other entities who view or log on to this Website are considered users of the Website.
 For convenience, the users and clients who use the Services are referred to as 'you'.

 2.1.
 'Personal Information' is information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual or an individual who is reasonably identifiable.